 Our children and school benefit greatly from the voluntary contribution donated by families.
 We are able to offer a number of extra activities and programmes to complement our curriculum from the donations received.
 For example, your voluntary contribution is used for in-class resources for literacy and numeracy, arts and culture experiences and resources, and additional professional development for our teachers to keep them up with best practice teaching.

 Throughout the year, FOSA (Friends of St Anthony’s) do a significant amount of fundraising to assist the school with purchasing items that provide the children with extra resources.
-For example, in 2015, FOSA kindly contributed funds for the junior playground matting.
-However, if we relied only on our fundraising to cover providing extra in-class resources and staff professional development, we would then have to cut back on the improvements we have recently used our fundraising for.
-In other words, we very much rely on this voluntary contribution and we are very grateful to those who are able to pay this contribution.
-However, when funds donated to the school are below what is required, our programmes may have to be curtailed.
+For example, in 2018, FOSA will kindly contribute funds for our new Astroturf playground.
+However, if we relied only on our fundraising to cover providing extra class resources and staff professional development, we would then have to cut back on the improvements we have recently used our fundraising for.
+In other words, we very much rely on the voluntary school donation and we are very grateful to those who are able to pay this contribution.

 Note: School donations qualify for a tax rebate.
 We have created an informative PowerPoint that you can download here.